replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

       - **kots CLI:**

           1. Install the kots CLI.
-See [Install Without Root Access](/reference/kots-cli-getting-started#install-without-root-access) in the _Installing the kots CLI_ reference section.
+See [Install without Root Access](/reference/kots-cli-getting-started#install-without-root-access) in the _Installing the kots CLI_ reference section.
           1. Use the following command to install the application `.airgap` bundle.
 For more information about the `kots install` command, see [install](../reference/kots-cli-install) in the kots CLI documentation.

           ```